pharrisee/TheFrontLinuxServerInfo/README.md

 export SERVERDIR=$HOME/TheFrontServer # change this to be where you want the server to live

-# don't need manifestID as it seems to pick the latest manifest automatically

-# download the depot 2334201 (The Front Linux Server)
 echo "Downloading The Front Linux Server files..." steamcmd +@sSteamCmdForcePlatformType windows +force_install_dir $SERVERDIR +login anonymous +app_update 2334200 +quit